Learning to love — YWCA empowers teens to prevent dating violence

 “It’s about what we learn from society, our parents, etc.,” she says.
 “We’ve seen it in ‘Mean Girls’ with ‘On Wednesdays we wear pink.’
 We want to recognize those smaller behaviors and how they can get bigger.”

 Many of these topics are ones that teens never get asked their opinion on, Anderson adds.
-Giving them the opportunity to take a stance can empower them on how to ask for help, say no or start the conversation with others.
+Giving them the opportunity to take a stance can empower them to ask for help, say no or start the conversation with others.

 Even with those skills, the conversation can be daunting, especially with those we’re closest to.